brycie-boy/The_Cosmos/Stream-entry.md

 ## Stream-entry #🧠

-Stream-entry is the first of [[The four stages toward enlightenment]].
-The stream-entered abandons the first three fetters: [[Identity view]], doubt, and the  belief that mere external observances, paticularly religious rituals and ascetic practices, can lead to liberation.
-The stream enterer is assured of attianing [[Nibbana]] in atmost seven more existances, which may take place in [[The sense-sphere realm]]s.
+Stream-entry is the first stage of [[The four stages toward enlightenment]].
+This stage involves the eradication of the first three fetters: [[Identity view]], doubt, and the  belief that mere external observances, paticularly religious rituals and ascetic practices, can lead to liberation.
+The stream enterer is assured of attaining [[Nibbana]] in atmost seven more existences, which may take place in [[The sense-sphere realm]]s.

 ___